Aurele-B/Cellects/UserManual.md

 A too high fading value can also cause waves-like patterns in the detection videos.

 ### Post processing
-*Post processing* (Fig. 6) will apply the chosen detection algorithm to the video, as well as other algorithms allowing to improve detection.
+*Post-processing* (Fig. 6) will apply the chosen detection algorithm to the video, as well as other algorithms allowing to improve detection.
 These algorithms are:
 - *Fading detection*, described above
 - *Correct errors around initial shape* (fine tuning in the advanced parameters window, see Fig. 8)
 - *Connect distant shapes* (fine tuning in the advanced parameters window, see Fig. 8)
 - Operations on binary images such as opening, closing and logical operations.
 -
-Once post processing works fine, the user can click “*Done*” to *Step 2:
+Once Post-processing works fine, the user can click “*Done*” to *Step 2:
-Tune fading and advanced parameters to improve post processing*, and analyze all arenas (*Run All*).
+Tune fading and advanced parameters to improve Post-processing*, and analyze all arenas (*Run All*).

 <img
   src="https://github.com/Aurele-B/Cellects/blob/main/screenshots/UserManualFigure7.png"